 Stormwater and Surface Water

 Stormwater is rainwater.
 Surface water is found in lakes, rivers, ponds and other water bodies.
 Keeping stormwater clean is important to everyone, as it eventually empties into our surface waters.
 Stormwater becomes surface water.

 Why is managing storm and surface waters important?

-Managing stormwater and surface water protects and actually improves the quality of the Mississippi River, and the lakes and creeks of Minneapolis, as well as helping to control flooding.
+Managing stormwater and surface water protects and improves the quality of the Mississippi River, and the lakes and creeks of Minneapolis, as well as helping to control flooding.